kiplangat01/Post-search-Image/README.md

 - Either a computer,phone,tablet or an Ipad

-- An access to the Internet
+- An access to the exelent Internet

 ### Installation Process